shekky/System.Linq.Dynamic/README.md

 [2]: http://ak-dynamic-linq.azurewebsites.net

 # Credits
-I would like to thank everyone who put his effort in this project.
+I would like to thank everyone who put effort in this project.

 # What's next?
 I use this library on several production project that is why it gets updated with new features but most of the time it is not.
 The project itself is alive and I encourage you to report bugs and propose feature requests (if I would have time I will do both).